benedettasantoro22/covid-19-evaluation-tool/code/INSTRUCTIONS.md

 ## Output files

 The tool will give a series of output files:
-+ logbook file to track all the evaluation performed and automatically updated
++ logbook file to track all the evaluation performed and automatically updated;
-* a text file with the evaluation
+* a text file with the evaluation (if saved);
-- a folder with the plots of the infection probability profiles
+- a "RESULTS" folder with the plots of the infection probability profiles.